AdobeDocs/campaign-classic.en/help/platform/using/faq-campaign-config.md

 If this still doesn’t help, please try clearing the Hard Cache by performing the below steps.

-## How to perform Hard Cache Clear when the issues are Machine-specific or User-specific? {perform-hard-cache-clear}
+## How to perform Hard Cache Clear when the issues are Machine-specific or User-specific? {#perform-hard-cache-clear}

 If you have issues such as the new logos being reflected correctly, able to successfully export the data which are machine specific / user specific, you might need to perform a Hard Cache clearing with Windows (Windows 7, Windows XP, Windows 10).